JustChung/along-the-way/README.md

 - GOOGLE_MAPS_API_KEY
 - Google Firebase secrets

+Note: Some API keys may expire after the free trial or have limits.

 In Google Cloud Console: Create a new project:
-Select the following APIs and enable them for your project.
+Select all of the following APIs and enable them for your project.
 - Directions API
 - Places API (NEW)
 - Places API